BGera89/DMLAB-home-assignment/README.md

 - **`data_access/data_write.py`**:
    - Functions for adding data to the database.
    - Ensures data integrity by preventing duplicate entries.
+- **`tests/unit_tests.py`**:
+   - Added unit test for the first fetcher and processor functions in the two calsses.
+   - There is also a github action so when we push to the main branch the Unittests run
 ---

 ### UI Service